- Paul Sears Distinguished Professor of Environmental Studies and Politics Emeritus

 - Senior Advisor to the President

-- Bachelor of Arts, Westminster College, 1965
+- BA, Westminster College, 1965

-- Master of Arts, Michigan State University, 1966
+- MA, Michigan State University, 1966

-- Doctor of Philosophy, University of Pennsylvania, 1973
+- PhD, University of Pennsylvania, 1973

-He has been awarded seven honorary degrees and a dozen other awards including a Lyndhurst Prize, a National Achievement Award from the National Wildlife Federation, and a Visionary Leadership Award from Second Nature.
+He has been awarded eight honorary degrees and a dozen other awards including a Lyndhurst Prize, a National Achievement Award from the National Wildlife Federation, and a Visionary Leadership Award from Second Nature.
 Orr is a frequent lecturer at colleges and universities throughout the United States, Europe, and Asia.